vexx-sm/TF2-Mixes/README.md

 ## Installation

-1. Download the latest `draft.smx` from the [Releases](https://github.com/vexx-sm/TF2-Mixes/releases) page and place it in your `sourcemod\plugins` folder.
+1. Download the latest `mixes.smx` from the [Releases](https://github.com/vexx-sm/TF2-Mixes/releases) page and place it in your `sourcemod\plugins` folder.
 2. Reload the plugin or restart your server.

 ## License & Contributing